tavikukko/HolidayPlanner/README.md

 # HolidayPlanner

 ## Description
 The task was easy to understand and it was interesting to implement.
-There was quite much things to think before jumping to the implementation, espacially all the validations of inputs and calculators.
+There was quite much things to think before jumping to the implementation, specially all the validations of inputs and calculators.

 ## Challenges